 A language quiz aimed to learn Spanish words.
 It was very basic, but it did teach me how (not) to write code for a small sized project as this.
 I named it WordWise.

 Developing WordWise enabled me to learn about the application of databases on a mobile device (sqlite in this case) and how to keep track of high scores, playing sound effects and create basic animations.
 Moreover, it was the first app I delivered to the Apple AppStore, and that was a very learning experience as well.
-Creating the store assets, understanding the signing process and release cycle are actual skills as well and are not that straightforward when doing it for the first time.

 Developing WordWise years ago